ruby/ruby/doc/ruby/options.md

 For a longer help message, use option `--help`.

-### Option `--help`

-Option `--help` prints a long help message.

-Arguments and additional options are ignored.

-For a shorter help message, use option `-h`.

 ### Option `-i`

 Option `-i` sets the ARGF in-place mode for the invoked Ruby program;